aiaioo/DeepLearningBasicsTutorial/README.md

 With deep learning, there's *just* one learning algorithm for pretty much everything.

-Moreover, you came use the same learning algorithm and models with relatively minor variations for image processing and speech processing that you use for text processing.
+Moreover, you can use the same learning algorithm and models with relatively minor variations for image processing and speech processing that you use for text processing.

 ## 3. No Feature Engineering